 Example of a reference with a translated title

 If you are using the foreign-language title in the text itself, you can also include the translation in parenthesis.
 For example, O Alquimista (The Alchemist).
-This is optional and is recommended only if you think the reader will not understand what the foreign-language title refers to.

 Non-Latin script languages

-For works in a language that does not use the Latin alphabet, such as Arabic, Chinese, Greek, Hebrew, Japanese or Russian, be consistent with how you mention the source titles and also quotations from within them.
+For works in a language that does not use the Latin alphabet, such as Arabic, Chinese, Greek, Hebrew, Japanese, or Russian, be consistent with how you mention the source titles and also quotations from within them.